 This rule is applicable to all Income of the business.

-Example of Expenses Accounts:- Sale of goods, Gain on Sale of Assets, Commission Received, Rent Received, Discount Received, Bad Debts Recover, Etc.
+Example of Expenses Accounts:- Sale of goods, Gain on Sale of Assets, Commission Received, Rent Received, Discount Received, Bad Debts Recovery, Etc.

 This topic is also available in Hindi.
 Click Here